Mamta Patel Nagaraja: NASA

-Awards and Recognitions
+Awards and recognitions

 Nagaraja was a semi-finalist in the 2013 and 2017 astronaut candidate selections.
 The 2013 selection was the second largest applicant pool at that time with 6100, and the 2017 class had the most ever with over 18,000 applicants.
 Notably, the previous historical record was 8000 in the 1978 selection when NASA first opened up their astronaut program to women.
-In 2011, Nagaraja was awarded NASA’s Exceptional Service Medal for her contributions to the International Space Station.
-In 2012, she was invited by then Secretary of State Hillary Clinton to the Equal Futures Forum in New York City to discuss how best to empower young women.
+In 2011, Nagaraja was awarded NASA's Exceptional Service Medal for her contributions to the International Space Station.
 In 2013, Nagaraja was selected by the NASA Administrator to represent NASA at the State of the Union address.
 She was also the recipient of the Robert H. Goddard Exceptional Achievement in Engineering award for her significant contributions to the lunar mission called LADEE in 2013.
-In 2017, Nagaraja was awarded the prestigious Fed100 award for her significant role in bringing the historical total solar eclipse to millions across the world.
+In 2018, Nagaraja was awarded the prestigious Fed100 award for her significant leadership role in bringing the historical total solar eclipse to millions across the world.
 To date, the total solar eclipse in 2017 holds the record for the highest web traffic event in NASA's history.
 Nagaraja managed the live viewing on the web of the eclipse for NASA.

-Public speaking
+Publications

-Nagaraja has engaged with students and the general public throughout her career.
-She was a TEDx speaker at George Mason University where she talked about the "Power of One".
-The message was that one person has the power to steer the course of a young child's life, and in this talk, Nagaraja gives three examples of teachers who steered her to a path of success.
+Nagaraja is listed as an author on five separate publications.